JustineMathew/ansible-role-wordpress/README.md

 #Ansible Playbook To Install LampStack and configure wordpress
-Ansible Playbook To Install LampStack and configure wordpress
+Ansible Role To Install LampStack and configure wordpress
 -----------
-This playbook which will install a fully functional Apache , php , mysql in the a fresh server.
+This Role which will install a fully functional Apache , php , mysql in the a fresh server.
 This would also download and wordoress contents and configure the  in your document root.

 Configuration Requirements
 ------------